-Aquatic invertebrates including the New Zealand mudsnail (Potamopyrgus antipodarum), quagga mussels (Dreissena rostriformis bugensis), and zebra mussels (Dreissena polymorpha) are invasive, and Chinese mystery snail (Cipangopaludina (=Bellamya) chinensis) that are non-invasive, are all nonnative freshwater invertebrates that compete with native and sport fish species for food.
+Invasive aquatic invertebrates including the New Zealand mudsnail (Potamopyrgus antipodarum), quagga mussels (Dreissena rostriformis bugensis), and zebra mussels (Dreissena polymorpha), as well as the Chinese mystery snail (Cipangopaludina (=Bellamya) chinensis), which is not currently listed as invasive (see Appendix 2D1, Assessment of Mystery Snail Technical Memorandum), are all nonnative freshwater invertebrates that compete with native and sport fish species for food.
 These invertebrates can be spread between waterbodies by attaching to boats, trailers, and recreational equipment or via standing water from an infested waterbody trapped in equipment or containers, including boat bilges, watercraft engines, and buckets.
 (California State Parks Division of Boating and Waterways 2021c; California Department of Fish and Wildlife 2021).

 To minimize the potential for adverse effects of invasive aquatic invertebrates on Sites Reservoir and downstream habitats, the Authority will implement watercraft inspections at the reservoir.
 All watercraft and watercraft trailers intending to enter the reservoir will be inspected prior to launching.
-Inspection protocols will be consistent with the Uniform Minimum Protocols and Standards for Watercraft Inspection and Decontamination Program for Dressenid Mussels in the Western United States (Pacific States Marine Fisheries Commission 2016) and inspectors will be trained to identify invasive aquatic invertebrates as well as trained in the inspection protocol.
+Inspection protocols will be consistent with the Uniform Minimum Protocols and Standards for Watercraft Inspection and Decontamination Program for Dreissenid Mussels in the Western United States (Pacific States Marine Fisheries Commission 2016) and inspectors will be trained to identify invasive aquatic invertebrates as well as trained in the inspection protocol.
 If watercraft and associated equipment is suspected of having invasive aquatic invertebrates on board, access to the reservoir will be denied.
-In addition to the inspection program, the Authority will post signage at the day-use boat ramp, Peninsula Hills Recreation Area, Stone Corral Creek Recreation Area, and any additional future recreational areas at the reservoir, alerting boaters/recreationists to the harmful effects of invasive organisms on aquatic ecosystems and directing them to clean, drain, dry and inspect their watercraft and equipment after recreating in any waterbody for attached mussels, snails, of other potentially invasive organisms.
+In addition to the inspection program, the Authority will post signage at the day-use boat ramp, Peninsula Hills Recreation Area, Stone Corral Creek Recreation Area, and any additional future recreational areas at the reservoir, alerting boaters/recreationists to the harmful effects of invasive organisms on aquatic ecosystems, providing photographs to help with detection, and directing them to clean, drain, dry and inspect their watercraft and equipment for attached mussels, snails, or other potentially invasive organisms after recreating in any waterbody.